mgeisler/lipsum/README.md

 This is a changelog with the most important changes in each release.

+### Unreleased

+Dependencies were updated and the oldest supported version of Rust is now 1.21.

 ### Version 0.5.0 — April 22nd, 2018

 The new `lipsum_title` function can be used to generate a short string